RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

 be employed when:

 - The dataset is large enough to benefit from using the RAM resources of more than one server.
-Redis Labs recommends sharding a dataset once it reaches a size of 50-100 GB.
+We recommend sharding a dataset once it reaches a size of 25 GB (50 GB for RoF).
 - The operations performed against the database are CPU-intensive, resulting in performance degradation.
 By having multiple CPU cores manage the database's shards, the load of operations is distributed